peter-tackage/genetic-sound/README.md

     - Step size Nyguist frequency?
 - Does individual fitness actually make sense when its fitness is dependent on those waveforms expressed before it?
     - Is the current actually only proposing a single solution, because each individual cannot be treated in isolation?
+    - The problem is we are effectively only coming up with a single solution each generation.
+    - The expressing of each individual should be done in isolation from each other - new target canvas each time.
-    - Wouldn't the last expressed Individual's fitness be the best indicator of population fitness?
+    - Curerntly, wouldn't the last expressed Individual's fitness be the best indicator of population fitness?
     - Perhaps the population could instead be used to create independent collections of Individuals which are treated as solutions.
-        - Could then have multiple solutions which could be independently evolved.
+        - Could then have multiple solutions which could be independently evolved: each Individual self-contains an additive synthesis solution using the clips defined in its genes.

 ## Answered Questions